sorbaathens/academic-website/README.md

 + add Golden Volunteer info - see embed links in account
 + a better photo gallery - https://github.com/liwenyip/hugo-easy-gallery

+### Wish list outline:

++ trail tools - list them

+### Sponsors or supporters page

++ list the folks that have always taken care of us or really anyone who has at any point in time.
++ where could we feature sponsor logos? probably on a splash page

 * * *